eprbell/rp2/README.md

   ```
 Results are generated in the `output` directory and logs are stored in the `log` directory.

-The `-m` option is particularly important, because is selects the accounting method: `rp2_us` supports FIFO, LIFO and HIFO (if `-m` is not specified it defaults to FIFO).
+The `-m` option is particularly important, because is selects the accounting method: `rp2_us` supports FIFO (if `-m` is not specified it defaults to FIFO).

 To print full command usage information for the `rp2_us` command:
   ```